Click here to skip navigation

 Salary

-The National Defense Authorization Act for Fiscal Year 2004 (Public Law 108-136, November 24, 2003) established a performance-based pay system for members of the Senior Executive Service.
-The SES pay range has a minimum rate of basic pay equal to 120 percent of the rate for GS-15, step 1, and the maximum rate of basic pay is equal to the rate for Level III of the Executive Schedule.
+The Senior Executive Service (SES) is a performance-based pay system.
+The SES pay range has a minimum rate of basic pay equal to 120 percent of the rate for GS-15, step 1, and a maximum rate of basic pay equal to the rate for Level III of the Executive Schedule.
+SES members have an annual aggregate limitation on pay equal to the rate for Level I of the Executive Schedule.
 However, for any agency certified under 5 U.S.C.
-5307(d) as having a performance appraisal system which, as designed and applied, makes meaningful distinctions based on relative performance, the maximum rate of basic pay will be the rate for Level II of the Executive Schedule.
+5307(d) as having a performance appraisal system that, as designed and applied, makes meaningful distinctions based on relative performance, the maximum rate of basic pay will be the rate for Level II of the Executive Schedule.
+Also, agencies with certified SES performance appraisal systems must apply a higher aggregate limitation on pay--up to the Vice President's salary.

-Critical position pay up to Level I of the Executive Schedule may be authorized only in rare exceptional cases under 5 U.S.C.
+OPM may authorize critical position pay up to an amount equal to Level I of the Executive Schedule.
+OPM grants these authorizations only in rare and exceptional cases, under 5 U.S.C.
 5377.
-Critical position pay may be granted only for positions that require expertise of an extremely high level in a scientific, technical, professional, or administrative field, and are critical to the agency's accomplishment of the agency's mission, and only to the extent necessary to recruit or retain an individual exceptionally well qualified for the position.
+OPM grants critical position pay only for positions that require expertise of an extremely high level in a scientific, technical, professional, or administrative field and are critical to the agency's accomplishment of its mission, and only to the extent necessary to recruit or retain an individual exceptionally well qualified for the position.

 Awards